The Library

 The Bottom Line

 Man's Search for Meaning is not an easy read.
 It will confront you with the worst of what humans are capable of.
-But it will also show you the best — the quiet dignity of people who refused to let circumstances define them, who chose meaning even when everything else had been taken.
+But it will also show you the best — the quiet dignity of people who refused to let circumstances define them.
 Read it when you're struggling.
 Read it when life feels pointless.
 Read it when you need a reminder that humans can endure almost anything — as long as they have a reason.
-Then go find yours.

 Get Man's Search for Meaning on Amazon →